RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Cannot load modified DEM.`**
     - *Cause:*   The volume difference calculation and mapping of a (CAD-) modified DEM Rasters failed because the `__init__(self, ...)` function of the `VolumeAssessment()` class in `VolumeAssessment/cVolumeAssessment.py` cannot access the Raster.
-    - *Remedy:*  Ensure that the selected (CAD-) modified DEM Raster exists and that it is not opened in any other program (close *ArcPro* / *QGIS*).
+    - *Remedy:*  Ensure that the selected (CAD-) modified DEM Raster exists and that it is not opened in any other program (close *ArcGIS Pro* / *QGIS*).

  - **`ERROR: Cannot load original DEM.`**
     - *Cause:*   The volume difference calculation and mapping of the selected DEM Rasters failed because the `__init__(self, ...)` function of the `VolumeAssessment()` class in `VolumeAssessment/cVolumeAssessment.py` cannot access the Raster.
-    - *Remedy:*  Ensure that the selected DEM Raster exists and that it is not opened in any other program (close *ArcPro* / *QGIS*).
+    - *Remedy:*  Ensure that the selected DEM Raster exists and that it is not opened in any other program (close *ArcGIS Pro* / *QGIS*).

 - **`ERROR: Cannot open project: DIR/module_name.aprx.`**
     - *Cause:*   Mapping of `module_name` raises this error message when the stated project file (*.aprx*) cannot be opened.
-    - *Remedy:*  Ensure that the stated is not opened in any other program (*ArcPro Desktop*) and that the stated project file exists.
+    - *Remedy:*  Ensure that the stated is not opened in any other program (*ArcGIS Pro Desktop*) and that the stated project file exists.

 - **`ERROR: Could not access Fish.xlsx (...).`**
     - *Cause:*   The `get_hsi_curve(self, species, lifestage, par)` function of the `Fish()` class (`.site_packages/riverpy/cFish.py`) or the `main()` function in `s40_compare_wua.py` raise this error message when it cannot access `Fish.xlsx` or copy read values from the `/SHArC/SHArea/`condition` directory.